2023 Philips CPAP Lawsuit Status Update

-- A Philips Respironics recall for CPAP, BiPAP and Ventilators first announced on June 14, 2021, impacting millions of machines sold since 2009, which were designed with a toxic sound abatement foam that is prone to degrade and break down, releasing chemicals and gasses into the air pathways.
+• Philips Respironics issued a recall for CPAP, BiPAP and Ventilators on June 14, 2021, impacting millions of machines sold since 2009, which were designed with a toxic sound abatement foam that is prone to degrade and break down, releasing chemicals and gasses into the air pathways.

-- Nearly all Philips CPAP class action lawsuits and individual injury claims have been filed in the federal court system, where the litigation is centralized before U.S. District Judge Joy Flowers Conti in the Western District of Pennsylvania as part of an MDL, for coordinated discovery and pretrial proceedings.
+• Thousands of Philips CPAP class action lawsuits and individual injury claims were filed in the federal court system, where the litigation was centralized before U.S. District Judge Joy Flowers Conti in the Western District of Pennsylvania as part of an MDL.

 May 2023 Update: As the two year anniversary of the initial Philips CPAP recall approaches next month, the U.S. JPML issued an updated MDL Statistics Report indicating there are now a total of 518 Philips recall lawsuits pending in the Philips Recalled CPAP, Bi-Level PAP, and Mechanical Ventilator Products Liability Litigation.
 However, tens of thousands of claims are registered on a tolling agreement, while parties bellwether litigation moves forward and Philips CPAP settlement negotiations continue.